milesfrain/purescript-book/text/chapter10-new.md

  1. (Medium) Write a wrapper for the `removeItem` method on the `localStorage` object, and add your foreign function to the `Effect.Storage` module.
  1. (Medium) Write a wrapper for the `confirm` method on the JavaScript `Window` object, and add your foreign function to the `Effect.Alert` module.

-Todo - possible extensions in app: clear button and confirm popup.
-For clear, is example person used, or is everything blank with validation errors?
+Todo - possible extensions in app: reset button and confirm popup. resets to example person.

 ## Addendum